 If you’re really fed up with the maple tar spot, you can have a certified arborist and pesticide applicator apply a fungicide next spring.
 This is typically only recommended if your tree continually gets maple tar or it’s a prevalent issue in your area.
 Most tar spot is considered aesthetic and this method usually isn’t necessary.

 Can I Prevent Tar Spot From Happening Again?

 The best way to treat and prevent maple tar involves a little elbow grease!
 As the leaves fall, rake and destroy all leaves.
-Do your best to get every single leaf out of the area, which in turn will remove most of the tar spot fungal spores.
+Do your best to get every single leaf out of the area.